rainbowsurfer137/four-card-feature-section/README.md

 ### Useful resources

-- [Example resource 1](https://youtu.be/xI9G0Zh5DVA?si=wO1P3C6xhWp5Ly5U) - This was a very helpful video, it helped me understand how grids work.
+- [Resource 1](https://youtu.be/xI9G0Zh5DVA?si=wO1P3C6xhWp5Ly5U) - This was a very helpful video, it helped me understand how grids work.
-- [Example resource 2](https://grid.malven.co) - This is an amazing website that helped me visualize grid properties and how they work.
+- [Resource 2](https://grid.malven.co) - This is an amazing website that helped me visualize grid properties and how they work.

 ## Author